d-eisen/portfolio/content/worldwater.md

 ## Sketching
 Having conceptualized the basic architecture of the the flow.
-I began hand sketching how the donation user flow would begin to look.
+I began hand-sketching how the donation user flow would look.
 ![Sketch: Landing Page to Donation](/medwater/img/WWDonate01v3.png "Landing Page to Donation")

 <!-- ![Sketch: Landing Page to Login2](/01MWLandingPagetoLogin_Page_2.jpg "Landing Page to Login 2") *Screen design sketch: Landing Page to Create Account 2* -->

 ## Wireframing
-Based on user feedback on sketches a low fidelity wire frame was developed.
-This wire frame is an rendering of the Landing Page to Donation user flow.
+Based on my sketches I developed a low fidelity wireframe.
+Here is the screen flow from the landing page to making an individual donation.

 ![Wire Frame 1](/LandingPgToDonate.png "Wire Frame: Landing Page to Login 1")